Key Stage 3 Science at Egypt British International School

 All students have their own individual logins to the International Exploring Science platform through which they can access an interactive version of the textbook used in school as well as differentiated interactive activities to help them to check their learning.

-Science Department Staff List
+Science Department Team

 - Elizabeth Deakin – Head of Science